-I have been working for a specialized children’s shoe store for over 8 years, and we specialize in helping children with foot and leg issues.
-I have helped hundreds of children who were experiencing foot and leg pain, find the correct pair of shoes and orthotics to reduce or fully eliminate the pain they were experiencing.
+I have been working for a specialized children’s shoe store for over 10 years now, and we specialize in helping children with foot and leg problems, but we provide regular shoe fittings as well.
+I have helped hundreds of children who were experiencing foot and leg pain find the correct pair of shoes and orthotics.

 If your child has the following symptoms, he/she might be a candidate to wear orthotics: